 Books and e-books

-At the library, we have large collections of non-fiction in both print and electronic form.
-The collections also include some fiction in several languages and children's books.
+At the library, we have extensive collections of non-fiction in both print and electronic formats.
+The collections also include some fiction in several languages, as well as children's books.

-Search the Library Tool Box to find books.
-Search first and then narrow down the results by selecting source types (books or e-books).
-If it is a physical book, you will see in the hit list if the book is available on the shelf.
-Then you can pick it up and borrow it from the loan machine.
-If the book is on loan, you can reserve it.
-You can find more about this on our borrowing pages.
-Opens in new window.
+Use the Library Search Tool to find books.
+Start by searching, then narrow your results by selecting source type: books or e-books.
+If the book is in print, you can see in the results list whether it is available on the shelf.
+If it is, you can collect it and borrow it using the loan machine.
+If the book is on loan, you can place a reservation.
+You can find more information on our borrowing information pages.

 Access to e-books